socialspacedev/minicannon/src/blog/a.md

 ---
 title: My First Blog Post
-description: >-
-  This is the first post on my blog, lorem ipsum dolor sit amet consectetur adipisicing elit.
+description: This is the first post on my blog.
 tags:
   - post
   - personal